scanner-research/tv-news-ingest-pipeline/README.md

 * `aws_access_key_id`: your Amazon Rekognition access key ID.

 * `aws_secret_access_key`: your Amazon Rekognition secret access key.

+* `aws_region`: the region name that you'd like to make your query to.

 * `disable`: a list of the named components to disable.